robertomsoriano/word-counter/README.md

 npm install
 ```
 Add .env file with MONGO_URI and NODE_ENV environment variables.
--[MongooseJS](https://mongoosejs.com/) will use the MONGO_URI to connect to your MongoDB instance.
+> [MongooseJS](https://mongoosejs.com/) will use the MONGO_URI to connect to your MongoDB instance.
--NODE_ENV will equal 'production', to help us mimic Docker container behavior.
+> NODE_ENV will equal 'production', to help us mimic Docker container behavior.

 ```
 touch .env